wishy78/DevOps-Course-Workshop-Module-14-Learners/README.md

 Instead of processing orders it now processes images, this is CPU intensive so it will be easier to trigger autoscaling later in the exercise.

 1. Run `cd order-processing-app` to navigate to the folder.
-2. Run `docker build --target production --tag our-image-name:v1 .` to build an image of the Module 13 Workshop application.
+2. Run `docker build --target production --tag our-image-name:v1 .` to build an image of the application.
 3. Run `cd ..` to move back out to the parent folder.

 > If you run `docker image ls` then you should see the newly created image.